-- 1. Make sure the shift lever is in Park (P), and close the driver's door. - 2.
-Turn the ignition switch to the ON (II) position.

-- 3. Set the parking brake. - 4.
-Push and hold the brake pedal, then move the shift lever out of Park (P). - 5.
-Push and hold the rear of the master door lock switch on the driver's door.
-You will hear a clicking sound, and after about 5 seconds, you will hear another clicking sound. - 6.
-Release the switch, move the shift lever to Park (P), and turn the ignition switch to the LOCK (0) position within 5 seconds.
+- 1. Apply the parking brake. - 2.
+Move the shift lever to P, and close the driver's door. - 3.
+Turn the ignition switch to the ON (II) position. - 4.
+Push and hold the front of the master door lock switch on the driver's door.
+You will hear a click.
+Keep holding the switch until you hear another click (after about 5 seconds). - 5.
+Release the switch and, within 5 seconds, turn the ignition switch to the LOCK (0) position.